Sonar: Effect on marine mammals

 Research has shown that use of active sonar can lead to mass strandings of marine mammals.
 Beaked whales, the most common casualty of the strandings, have been shown to be highly sensitive to mid-frequency active sonar.
 Other marine mammals such as the blue whale also flee from the source of the sonar, while naval activity was suggested to be the most probable cause of a mass stranding of dolphins.

 The US Navy, which part-funded some of the studies, said that the findings only showed behavioural responses to sonar, not actual harm, but they "will evaluate the effectiveness of [their] marine mammal protective measures in light of new research findings".
 A 2008 US Supreme Court ruling on the use of sonar by the US Navy noted that there had been no cases where sonar had been conclusively shown to have harmed or killed a marine mammal.

 Some marine animals, such as whales and dolphins, use echolocation systems, sometimes called biosonar to locate predators and prey.
 Research on the effects of sonar on blue whales in the Southern California Bight shows that mid-frequency sonar use disrupts the whales' feeding behavior.
 This indicates that sonar-induced disruption of feeding and displacement from high-quality prey patches could have significant and previously undocumented impacts on baleen whale foraging ecology, individual fitness and population health.

 A review of evidence on the mass strandings of beaked whale linked to naval exercises where sonar was used was published in 2019.
 It concluded that the effects of mid-frequency active sonar are strongest on Cuvier's beaked whales but vary among individuals or populations.
 The review suggested the strength of response of individual animals may depend on whether they had prior exposure to sonar, and that symptoms of decompression sickness have been found in stranded whales that may be a result of such response to sonar.
 It noted that in the Canary Islands where multiple strandings had been previously reported, no more mass strandings had occurred once naval exercises during which sonar was used were banned in the area, and recommended that the ban be extended to other areas where mass strandings continue to occur.

 Effect on fish

-High-intensity sonar sounds can create a small temporary shift in the hearing threshold of some fish.
+Low frequency sonar can create a small temporary shift in the hearing threshold of some fish.